What is a King’s Inclusion Plan (KIP)?

 What does a KIP include?

-A Disability Review Panel is arranged when a student experiences a barrier in the learning environment that cannot be resolved through standard learning environment adjustments.
-The panel brings together your department and the Disability Support & Inclusion team to discuss your individual circumstances and determine whether exceptional adjustments are required to ensure equitable access to teaching and learning.
+A Disability Review Panel is arranged when a student experiences a barrier in the learning environment that can't be resolved through standard learning environment adjustments.
+The panel brings together your department and the Disability Support and Inclusion team to discuss your individual circumstances and determine whether exceptional adjustments are required to ensure equitable access to teaching and learning.

 How can I appeal the decision made by a Disability Review Panel for learning environment adjustments?